If you're in town then come and visit us at:

 View

-#Q24982 |
+#Q24982

 VICTORIAN Austro-Hungarian

-St. George and the dragon pendant, polychrome enamel on sterling with a pearl drop
+St. George and the Dragon pendant, polychrome enamel on sterling with a pearl drop

 and seed pearls chain and two green faceted stones,

-c1890, very slight enamel loss, 2-1/2" by 1-1/2".
+circa 1890, very slight enamel loss, 2-1/2" by 1-1/2".
 Note the

 lovely detail, especially in the dragon’s wing.